pulsar-edit/pulsar/packages/README.md

 # Core Packages

-This folder contains core packages that are bundled with Pulsar releases.
+This folder contains core packages that are bundled with Lumine releases.
 Not all core packages are kept here; please see the table below for the location of every core package.

-> **NOTE:** There is an ongoing effort to migrate more Pulsar packages from their individual repositories to this folder.
+> **NOTE:** There is an ongoing effort to migrate more Lumine packages from their individual repositories to this folder.
 See [RFC 003](https://github.com/atom/atom/blob/master/docs/rfcs/003-consolidate-core-packages.md) for more details.

 | Package | Where to find it | Migration issue |